karellopez/KLV-System-Monitor/README.md

 - **Tunable visuals**: line width, colors (per-core or mono), grid toggles, antialiasing, translucent fill for CPU areas, and frequency labels per core.
 - **Efficient updates**: process table refreshes **only when visible**; file systems view refreshes **on demand**.
 - **Power tools**: filter and sort processes; clear current selection (stop following) and **kill selected** (when permitted).

+💡 **If you find this project useful, please give it a ⭐ Star and consider 👁 Watch to get updates on new releases.**
+Your support helps me improve and keep adding features

 ---